ArwenD06/Feat_Ex_Solar_ML/Code.md

 circle = circle1 > 0.5
 ```
 ### making_mask(gray_image)
-- Purpose: making the binary mask of a sample
+- Purpose: making the binary mask of a sample, using Multiple Otsu's method.
+Binary_mask is the mask for the coronal holes and active regions combined, binary_maskl is the binary mask for the coronal holes only, and binary_maskh is the binary masj for active regions only, if you want to calculate the binary mask for the coronal holes or active regions seperatly, change the return statement to either binary_maskl or binary_maskh.

 - Input:
     * gray_image -> the grey-scale image you want to make a mask of